weaveworks/scope/README.md

 <img src="imgs/selected.png" width="200" alt="Focus on a single container" align="right">

 View contextual metrics, tags and metadata for your containers.
 Effortlessly navigate between processes inside your container to hosts your containers run on, arranged in expandable, sortable tables.
-Easily to find the container using the most CPU or memory for a given host or service.
+Easily find the container using the most CPU or memory for a given host or service.

 ### Interact with and manage containers